 - Be an Elf: Answer underprivileged kids’ letters to Santa and grant their Christmas wishes with no charity or middleman involved.
 Your gift goes straight to that child.

-- The Ali Forney Center: This agency, which provides care for homeless LGBT youth, has a holiday gifting service that you can participate in.
+- The Ali Forney Center: This agency, which provides care for homeless LGBT youth, has a holiday gifting service in which you can participate.
 It may be the only gift some of those young people will get this year, the center says.